Your Questions and my Answers

 - Q. What are your trugs made of?

-- In 1970 we could not aquire any willow, so rather than cease making, we experimented with other materials, one of which was Birch.
-It proved so successful that we have continued with Birch for 55 years.
-It is so much stronger, rot-proof and unliked by woodworm that we can offer a lifetime guarantee in normal use (this doesn't apply if you back over it with a 4x4!).
-They are still crafted in the traditional way of steaming and bending, unlike the foreign imports sold in many garden centres that are made with poor material and assembled with staples (not copper tacks),
+- A. A. In 1970 I could not acquire any willow, so rather than cease making, I experimented with other materials, one of which was Birch.
+It proved so successful that I have continued with Birch for 55 years.
+It is stronger, rot-proof, unliked by woodworm that normally infests willow, so I can offer a lifetime guarantee (in normal use, this doesn't apply if you reverse over it with a 4x4!).
+They are still crafted in the traditional way of steaming and bending and are vastly superior to the foreign imports sold in many garden centres, made with poor material and assembled with staples (not copper tacks).

 - Q. Do you send to other countries?